 The company plans to raise INR250 crore (INR2.5 billion) by issuing new shares while existing investors will sell 2,982,000 shares through the IPO.
 The biggest chunk of 2,226,000 shares will be offered by two Sequoia group companies.

-Proceeds from the public offering would be mainly used for funding capital expenditure requirements, repayment of borrowings, modernisation of existing manufacturing facilities, marketing and brand building activities.
+Proceeds from the public offering would be mainly used for funding capital expenditure requirements, repayment of borrowings, modernization of existing manufacturing facilities, marketing, and brand building activities.

 Book Running Lead Managers: Edelweiss Financial Services Limited, JM Financial Institutional Securities Limited, Spark Capital Advisors (India) Private Limited